 There was little overall change in the CHF follow-up rates over time across all MVC hospitals.
-All windows of follow-up showed a slight increase in follow-up rate in quarter three of 2019 followed by a decrease in quarter one of 2020 (Figure 14).
-The COVID-19 pandemic did not have a noticeable effect on follow-up rates for CHF.
+All windows of follow-up showed a subtle annual pattern with slightly decreased follow-up rates in the fourth quarter of each year (Figure 14).
+This seasonal decrease persisted among 14- and 30-day rates of follow-up into the first quarter of 2020, coinciding with the start of the COVID-19 pandemic.
+From 2018 through 2021, rates of outpatient follow-up receipt did not vary substantially.